 In this scenario, going smart is the best alternative!

-These smart devices are not just for temperature regulation; you can control humidity levels, set weekly schedules in advance, and remotely control your AC using your phone.
+These smart climate control devices are not just for temperature regulation; you can control humidity levels, set weekly schedules in advance, and remotely control your AC using your phone.
 Moreover, you get alerts about HVAC system maintenance, and they even send you reports about your energy usage.

 These features provide convenience and save money on cooling bills ensuring your AC is never running unnecessarily.

 Making smart choices outside of your house can also help your home stay cool during the summer.

 According to the U.S. Department of Energy, planting trees and shrubs outside your home can save up to 25% energy.
 Trees provide shade against the harsh sun rays during hot days and bring in a cool breeze during nighttime.

 Plant shorter trees on the west side of your house.
 These will help deflect the late afternoon sun that is low on the horizon, away from your walls.
 Tall, mature trees with wide canopies are more suitable for the south side as they will provide most of their shade when the sun is higher in the sky.